ostroproject/ostro-os/doc/README.rst

 the project documentation and source code in sync.
-This also makes it easier for developers to collaborate by using a single source for document files, using git as a document repository, and using github's moderation and approval process.
+This also makes it easier for developers to collaborate by using a single source for document files, using git as a document repository, and using GitHub's moderation and approval process.
 Documentation changes go through the same approval processes as the code.

 While there may be documents in progress within this /doc folder, only files actually